-- The annual Berkeley Pit model was updated taking into account the continued diversion of Horseshoe Bend drainage water away from the pit, discharge of sludge from the treatment plant into the pit, and the addition of storm water flow from the Butte Hill.
-The projected date when the 5,410-foot water-level elevation would be reached at the Anselmo Mine was modified from December 2022 (2009 Report) to February 2023, a change of -0.16 years (- 2 months); - 2.
-West Camp pumping activities continue to maintain the groundwater level below the 5,435foot elevation, stipulated in the 1994 Record of Decision.
-The volume of water pumped in 2010 was up 3 percent from 2009 (253 vs. 247 acre-ft).
-As a result of more water pumped during 2010, water levels decreased between 1.26-ft and 1.94-ft throughout the West Camp underground system; and - 3.
-Water-quality variations in East Camp alluvial wells LP-9 and LP-17 continued.
-Both wells were sampled once during 2010 and metal concentrations remain very elevated, however concentrations decreased from 2009 levels.
-Nitrate concentrations decreased by 30 percent in 2010; however they are still 7 times the recommended standard.
+- 1. The annual Berkeley Pit model was updated taking into account the continued diversion of Horseshoe Bend drainage water away from the pit, discharge of sludge from the treatment plant into the pit, and the addition of storm water flow from the Butte Hill.
+The projected date when the 5,410-foot water-level elevation would be reached at the Anselmo Mine was modified from April 2023 (2011 Report) to July 2023, a change of -0.25 years (-3 months): - 2.
+West Camp pumping activities continue to maintain the groundwater level below the 5,435-foot elevation, stipulated in the 1994 Record of Decision.
+The volume of water pumped in 2012 was 88 percent of that in 2011 (223.6 vs. 252.9 acre-ft).
+Water levels increased between 6.25-ft and 7.22-ft throughout the West Camp underground system; - 3.
+Water-quality variations in East Camp alluvial wells LP-16 and LP-17 were noted.
+Well LP-16 was sampled twice and LP-17 was sampled once during 2012.
+Moderate increases in sulfate, copper, and zinc were noted in LP-16.
+Metal concentrations remain very elevated in LP-17; however concentrations decreased from 2009-2011 levels.
+Nitrate concentrations decreased by 30 percent in 2012; however they are still 3 times the recommended standard; - 4.
+Montana Resources began to use water from the Horseshoe Bend drainage to activate (recharge) idle leach pads.
+Flows from 1,200 to 2,500 gallons per minute are diverted; and - 5.
+Two minor landslides occurred in the southeast corner of the Berkeley Pit, the first occurring on August 22nd and the last of November 3rd.
+No changes in water levels within the pit or adjacent bedrock aquifer were observed from these events.
+However, the MR pontoon boat sustained minor damage.
+The boat was removed from the pit for repairs, resulting in a reduction in the fall pit sampling event.